xapian/xapian/xapian-applications/omega/docs/omegascript.rst

 	to get rid of them.

 $match{REGEX,STRING[,OPTIONS]}
-	peform a regex match using Perl-compatible regular expressions.
+	perform a regex match using Perl-compatible regular expressions.
 Returns true if a match is found, else it returns an empty string.

 	The optional OPTIONS argument can contain zero or more of the letters